hibri/go-mindstorms/README.md

 ### ev3dev

 First, we need to install ev3dev onto a Micro SD card (by using an SD card, we can keep EV3's built-in software intact).
-Instructions for the installation process can be found on [ev3dev's wiki](https://github.com/mindboards/ev3dev/wiki/Getting-started-v2).
+Instructions for the installation process can be found on [ev3dev's getting started page](http://www.ev3dev.org/docs/getting-started/).
 The following assumes that you have chosen the latest ev3dev's release.
 When you're done, reboot your EV3 and make sure you can ssh into it from your computer.

 ### Google Go